-VIASURE Monkeypox virus Real Time PCR Detection Kit is a real-time PCR test designed for the qualitative identification of DNA from Monkeypox virus in clinical samples from individuals suspected of Monkeypox virus infection by their healthcare professional (HCP).
+VIASURE Monkeypox RT PCR Kit is a real-time PCR test designed for the qualitative identification of DNA from Monkeypox virus in clinical samples from individuals suspected of Monkeypox virus infection by their healthcare professional (HCP).
 This test is intended to be used for research purposes, without any medical objective is not regarded as devices for performance evaluation.
 DNA is extracted from clinical specimens, amplified using real-time PCR and detected using fluorescent reporter dye probes specific for Monkeypox virus.

 Monkeypox virus (MPXV) is an enveloped double‐stranded DNA virus.
 It belongs to the Orthopoxvirus genus of the Poxviridae family.
 The Orthopoxvirus genus also includes Vaccinia virus, Cowpox virus, Variola virus and several other, animal-related, poxviruses.
 Two phylogenetically distinct clades of MPXV have been identified through genomic sequencing: the Central African (Congo Basin) clade and the West African clade.
 Typically, the Central African MPXV is associated with more severe disease, higher mortality, and more frequent human-to-human transmission.